Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions: Weighted Hurwitz numbers and projective limits

 where $\rr=(r_i)_{i\geq 1}$ is an infinite family of variables.
 Of course, this function becomes equal to our function $\tau^{(1)}_b(t;\pp,\qq,u_1)$ under the specialization $\rr=\underline{u_1}$.
 In the same paper~\cite{GouldenJackson1996}, Goulden and Jackson state the $b$-conjecture\footnote{In the same paper Goulden and Jackson also state the closely related \emph{Matching-Jack conjecture}, which deals with non-necessarily connected bipartite maps.
 Our statements for non-necessarily connected $1$-constellations are related to this conjecture in the same way as our statements for rooted connected $1$-constellations are related to the $b$-conjecture.
 We choose to focus the discussion on the latter. }, namely that one can write

 where the last sum is taken over rooted $1$-constellations (rooted bipartite maps in the language of~\cite{GouldenJackson1996}) on a connected surface (orientable or not), of size $n$ and of full profile $(\lambda, \mu, \iota)$, and where $s(\bM,c)$ is an (unspecified) integer parameter attached to $(\bM,c)$ which is zero if and only if the surface is orientable.
 As they show, this statement is true for $b\in\{0,1\}$, which is proved using the connection between Schur (or zonal, respectively) polynomials and representation theory of $\mathfrak{S}_n$ (or of the Gelfand pair $(\mathfrak{S}_{2n}, H_n)$).
 See~\cite{Macdonald1995,HanlonStanleyStembridge1992, GouldenJackson1996}.
 For general values of $b$, no suitable connection to representation theory is known, and this conjecture is still open due to the lack of tools to attack it.
 However, it is interesting to remark that both the $b$-conjecture and our main result (say, in the formulation of \cref{thm:infinite}) involve \emph{three} infinite families of parameters, respectively $\{\pp,\qq,\rr\}$ and $\{\pp,\qq,(u_i)_{i\geq 1}\}$.
-In fact, the special cases $b=0,1$ of our result can be used to prove the $b$-conjecture in the corresponding cases.
-Therefore, we suspect that these two incomparable results are in fact of equal strength, and that our result could be used to prove the full $b$-conjecture.
+As we already mentioned in the introduction, our results are fundamental in a three-step program to attack to the $b$-conjecture.
+The only missing ingredient in this program is a certain multiplicativity property of the function $\MultiJack$, that we are unable to prove in full generality, but that we can however prove in the special cases $b=0,1$.
+In particular this leads us to a new proof of the $b$-conjecture in these special cases, which relies only on the developments of this paper, and not on the representation theoretical interpretations described above -- which are available only in these special cases.
+We plan to continue our research in this direction in the future and we hope that further studies on generalized branched coverings will be crucial in finalizing this program to prove Goulden and Jackson's conjectures.

 Polynomiality over the \emph{rationals} in the $b$- and Matching-Jack conjectures was proved in \cite{DolegaFeray2016,DolegaFeray2017}, but integrality and positivity of coefficients had been proved until now only in a few very special cases.
 The case $k=1$ of our main result coincides with the $b$-conjecture in the case where $\rr=\underline{u_1}$, if we identify the unknown parameter $s(\bM,c)$ with our parameter $\nu_\rho(\bM,c)$.
 In other words, the $b$-conjecture is now proved when one keeps \emph{two} full sets of indeterminate variables ($\pp$ and $\qq$).
 This is by far the best progress towards it and, in particular, it covers all the special cases proved in the literature so far, as we now quickly explain.